Health Resources

 What is Osteoarthritis

-OA is the most common joint disorder, typically affecting hand joints (especially those involved with a pinch-grip), weight-bearing joints (hips, knees and big toes) and the spine.
+Osteoarthritis (OA) is commonly known as “wear and tear” of the joints.
+It is the most common joint disorder, typically affecting hand joints (especially those involved with a pinch-grip), weight-bearing joints (hips, knees and big toes) and the spine.
+It is more common in older persons or in those with previous injury.

 In healthy joints, the rubbery cartilage covers the ends of each bone providing a smooth, gliding surface for joint motion and acting as a cushion between the bones.
-In OA, the cartilage wears away, leading to joint damage.
+In OA, the cartilage wears away, leading to joint damage and pain.

 What causes OA?

-The cause of OA is not clear.
-Common risk factors include increasing age, obesity, previous joint injury and overuse.
-Genetic factors, pre-existing joint disorders such as Rheumatoid Arthritis and metabolic diseases may cause OA.
+OA is likely caused by a combination of factors.
+Common risk factors include increasing age, obesity, previous joint injury and overuse (e.g. in avid sportsmen and people with demanding physical jobs).
+Genetic factors, pre-existing joint disorders such as Rheumatoid Arthritis and metabolic diseases may accelerate joint degeneration.

 What are the symptoms of OA?

-• Common symptoms are joint pain and stiffness which typically occur after rigorous activity or towards the end of the day.
-Weather conditions may aggravate the, especially damp weather.
+Common symptoms are joint pain and stiffness which typically occur after rigorous activity or towards the end of the day.
+Weather conditions may aggravate, especially damp weather.
+Symptoms tend to improve with rest.

-• Clicking or cracking sounds occur when bending.
+Clicking or cracking sounds occur when bending the affected joint

 How is OA diagnosed?